mrYakamoto/cheering-mascot/README.md

 The rules have changed.
 We now need a second way to end a conversation (i.e., exit the program).
 Users can end the conversation by not calling for another cheer.

-Update the `coordinate_cheers` method to model this behavior: when prompted to say something to Grandma, entering an empty string *twice in a row* causes the program to exit.
+Update the `coordinate_cheers` method to model this behavior: when prompted to call out a cheer, entering an empty string *twice in a row* causes the program to exit.

 ## Conclusion